Restrict NGINX Directory Access

 include /etc/nginx/sites-enabled/*;

-After making any configuration changes to Nginx, it is necessary to reload the Nginx config.
+After making any configuration changes to NGINX, you must reload the NGINX configuration by restarting NGINX.